JaapvanEkris/openrowingmonitor/docs/Architecture.md

 ```

 > [!NOTE]
 > An avenue for further improvement is to isolate the `GpioTimerService.js` process on a dedicated CPU, to prevent other processes from interfering with its timing.
-This is an option for the Raspberry Pi 3 and 4, but not on single-core machines like the Raspberry Pi Zero 2W
 <!-- MD028/no-blanks-blockquote -->
 > [!NOTE]
-> To further reduce CPU load, an option would be to move the non-time critical parts (i.e. the recorders and peripherals) into seperate processes, with their own (more relaxed) NICE-level.
+> To further reduce CPU load, an option would be to move the non-time critical parts (i.e. the GUI, recorders and peripherals) into seperate processes, with their own (more relaxed) NICE-level.

 ### Command flow